Fietsflat

-The Fietsflat is a 3-storey free-to-use public bicycle parking facility in Amsterdam.
-It is located on Stationseiland island next to Amsterdam Central Station and can accommodate 2500 bicycles.
-The name is derived from fiets (bicycle) and flat, an originally English word which the Dutch use to denote multi-level apartment complexes.
+The Fietsflat was a 3-storey free-to-use public bicycle parking facility in Amsterdam.
+It was located on Stationseiland next to Amsterdam Central Station and could accommodate 2500 bicycles.
+The name is derived from fiets (bicycle) and flat, an English loanword used in Dutch to denote multi-level apartment complexes.

-It closed in January 2023, as a new underground parking garage opened nearby.
-This under water Stationsplein Bicycle Parking has a capacity of 7,000 bicycles.
-An attempt to sell the fietsflat to Schiphol failed, because moving it to the airport proved to be too complex and expensive.
-In april 2025, the municipality decided to demolish the parking facility.
-The demolishment will take place from november 2025 to february 2026.
+It closed in January 2023, alongside the opening of the nearby underwater Stationsplein bicycle parking facility, which has a capacity of 7,000 bicycles.
+An attempt to sell the Fietsflat to Schiphol Airport failed, as moving it there proved to be too complex and expensive.
+In April 2025, the municipality decided to demolish the parking facility.
+The demolition began on 24 November 2025 and was due to be completed in February 2026.

 History

-Alderman of Traffic and Transport of the City of Amsterdam Frank Köhler opened the Fietsflat on 5 April 2001.
+The Fietsflat was opened on 5 April 2001 in the presence of Frank Köhler, alderman for traffic and transport of the City of Amsterdam.
 The bike parking facility was designed to be only temporary, needed during construction works around the Central Station area.
-It was to be closed in 2004, but kept open due to high demand of parking spaces.
+It was to be closed in 2004, but remained open due to high demand of parking spaces.
 New proposals to close the structure in 2009 failed as well.

-In summer of 2017 the structure underwent renovations.
-The Fietsflat closed in January 2023, after an underground bicycle parking garage with the capacity of 7,000 bicycles, was opened on the front side of the station.
+In the summer of 2017 the structure underwent renovations.
+The Fietsflat closed in January 2023, after an underground bicycle parking garage with a capacity of 7,000 bicycles was opened on the front side of the station.
 The flat was not demolished, but kept in reserve.
 It could be opened again, if it takes too long to construct the newest east side garage, with a capacity of 8,800 bicycles plus 450 OV-fietsen.

 Design

 The Fietsflat was designed by VMX Architecten.
-The structure is 100 metres long, 14 metres wide and 3 storeys tall.
-Because the facility is so long and high, bicycling is permitted throughout.
+The structure was 100 metres long, 14 metres wide and 3 storeys tall.
+Because the facility was so long and high, bicycle traffic was permitted throughout.
 During the design process the designers had to keep a couple of strict preconditions in mind.
-The structure could not damage or otherwise penetrate the then newly renovated quay on which is resides.
-Also the canal boats had to be able to still make their turns in the Open Havenfront basin.
-To meet security needs the structure has been designed as transparently as possible.
-The floors are inclined, which helps to keep unwanted people out because it is not comfortable to stay in for a longer amount of time.
-To ensure safety there is security personnel on site 24/7.
+The structure could not damage or otherwise penetrate the then newly renovated quay on which is resided.
+Canal boats also had to be able make turns in the Open Havenfront basin.
+To meet security needs, the structure was designed as transparently as possible.
+The floors were inclined, which helped to keep unwanted people out as it was not comfortable to stay in for a longer amount of time.
+To ensure safety there was security personnel on site 24/7.
 The design was nominated for the NAi Architectuurprijs award in 2001.